darkroomengineering/migro/README.md

 intoContentful.setDebug();
 ```

 This method breaks script before starting the batch creation of the entries of the content type.
-Is useful for console the values of the input data or to test how we are manipulating data.
+Is useful for consoling values of the input data or to test how we are manipulating data.

 ```javascript
 intoContentful.setPublishJustOneBatchForTesting();
 ```

 This method breaks script after first batch creation to test if data creation or update is working as expected.
-Recomend to use batchSize = 1 to just create one entry.
+Recomend to use ```batchSize = 1``` to just create one entry.

 ```javascript
 intoContentful.run();